Gideon Nieuwoudt: Role in the murder of Steve Biko

 Nieuwoudt was implicated in the murder of the anti-apartheid activist Steve Biko, who was a leader in the Black Consciousness Movement (BCM).
 Nieuwoudt admitted to hitting Biko with a rubber hose, while he was being interrogated in a police office in Port Elizabeth.
 Nieuwoudt was denied amnesty by the TRC in 1999 for his role in the murder of Steve Biko.

-Role in the murder of Siphiwe Mthimkhulu and Topsy Mdaka
+Role in the murder of Siphiwo Mtimkulu and Topsy Madaka

-In 1992, Nieuwoudt was granted amnesty by the TRC for his role in the abduction, torture and murder of student anti-apartheid activists Siphiwe Mthimkhulu and Topsy Mdaka who were members of the Congress of South African Students (COSAS), otherwise known as the "Cosas Two".
-Nieuwoudt was involved in burning and disposing of the bodies into the Fish River at Post Chalmers.
-Nieuwoudt, while serving his prison sentence underwent a religious conversion as a result of which he asked the Mthimkhulu family for forgiveness, for his involvement in Siphiwe's murder.
-In 1998, a documentary was shown on television in which Niewoudt, accompanied by a camera crew, approached the Mthimkhulu's house and asked for forgiveness.
+In 1992, Nieuwoudt was granted amnesty by the TRC for his role in the abduction, torture and murder of student anti-apartheid activists Siphiwo Mthimkhulu and Topsy Madaka who were members of the Congress of South African Students (COSAS), otherwise known as the "Cosas Two".
+A decision that was later overturned.
+Nieuwoudt was involved in burning the bodies of the murdered activists at Post Chalmers and claimed that he disposed of the bodies in the Fish River.
+Nieuwoudt underwent a religious conversion as a result of which he asked the Mtimkulu family for forgiveness, for his involvement in Siphiwo's murder.
+In 1998, a documentary was shown on television in which Niewoudt, accompanied by a camera crew, approached the Mtimkulu's house and asked for forgiveness.
 Through this footage, Nieuwoudt quickly became a recognizable face to television viewers.
+The Mtimkulu family did not believe that Nieuwoudt had disclosed the truth about how Mtimkulu and Madaka were killed.
+The family was proved correct by the investigations of the Missing Persons Task Team (The MPTT), an investigative unit set up by the National Prosecuting Authority to locate and identify activists who were murdered during apartheid.
+The MPTT discovered that the Security Police has disposed of the remains of Mtimkulu and Madaka in a septic tank at Post Chalmers and had not thrown their remains into the Fish River.
+The Security Police lied at the Truth Commission Hearings.